Winter 2015-2016 – “Portsmouth Abbey in Unusual Objects”

 The School Library has a display of two structures, the Mount Hope Bridge and The breakers in Newport made by Mr. Sousa.

 Bill Sousa, age 86, retired from Raytheon lives off Cory’s Lane.
 He was featured in Yankee magazine in 2001.
 His doctor told him to get a hobby forty years ago, and creating items using scrap aluminum became his hobby and passion.
 So for 45 years he has been working with aluminum cans, sheets of foil and even steel wool (for the trees).
 0ne of the first structures was the Mt.
 Hope Bridge but there are many cars, crucifixes, and a large battleship also.
 The Breakers has been “being finished” for 10 years, on and off, as the mood moves him.
 The largest is perhaps the whole of the Breakers over 7 feet including the landscaped grounds, one of the tallest the Mount Hope Bridge.
-He landscaped the Breakers with its the beautiful fence with the ball caps on the pillars, the famous gates and driveway with period cars which he thinks is the high point of that piece but unfortunately it all did not fit on the library case so I have pictures of the completed work on the felt near our minimized display.
+He landscaped the Breakers with its the beautiful fence with the ball caps on the pillars, the famous gates and driveway with period cars which he thinks is the high point of that piece but unfortunately it all did not fit on the library case so, I have a picture of the completed work our minimized display and two students.
+The display of the Breakers with stay up until October 31 (thus during alumni, parents and open house weekends).
+Below the students the photos show the Breakers (with fences, posts and landscaping etc.) installed at another Portsmouth location.

 Fall 2012- Thanksgiving, Pilgrim style 1621